 I don’t want to continue that way.

-And if you are reading this and asking, “Where to start as a freelance writer?” you might find helpful tips in the article.
+If you are reading this and asking, “Where to start as a freelance writer?” you might find helpful tips in the article.

 I once read a quote that says, “Aim for the moon; even though you might not get it, you are not going to come with a handful of mud either.”